ewic/32-dice/README.md

 * Click on a piece to select it.
 * Highlight legal moves when a piece is selected
 * Detect for checkmate.

+# Game logic notes

+## Determining a legal move

+Take a pieces position and its value.
+A legal move is any move orthogonaly or diagonally equal to the value, no more and no less.

+Generally, a piece of value i located at [x,y] will have the following legal moves on an infinitely large board with no blockers:

+* [ x + i, y ]
+* [ x - i, y ]
+* [ x, y + i ]
+* [ x, y - i ]
+* [ x + i, y + i ]
+* [ x + i, y - i ]
+* [ x - i, y + i ]
+* [ x - i, y - i ]

+If any of these values are greater than 7 or less than 0, then that is not actually a legal move.

+## Detecting for blocks

+If a piece exists in between the selected piece and a legal square then the move is not legal.

+Calculating rays?

+For a selected square and all its legal moves, check every space between it and the destination square for the presence of a piece?

+If a piece exists, then the destination is not legal.

+## Detecting for checkmate

+TODO